phenriquels01/permalist/README.md

 ```

 **Important Notes:**
-- Ensure CSV file is in the `root` directory
 - Verify PostgreSQL user has file read permissions
 - The queries.sql file contains the database schema and seed data for initial setup.
 If using a custom data path, update the script accordingly.